 If you’re considering raising cash in retirement against your property using equity release, you also have a clear financial incentive to disclose any health issues, as you could generate more money from an ‘impaired life’ scheme.

 According to the Saga Equity Release Advice Service, a 70-year-old who owned a property worth £300,000 could typically generate a maximum £123,000 from a standard plan if they were in a reasonable state of health.
-But if they smoked, were overweight and had high blood pressure, they could get £163,500, or £40,500 more.
+But if they smoked, were overweight and had high blood pressure, they could get £163,500, which is £40,500 more.

 When you take out an equity-release plan, also called a lifetime mortgage, the interest typically rolls up and is repaid along with the original capital when you die or go into care.
 The shorter your life expectancy, the sooner the company can expect to get its money, allowing it to offer you better terms.

-There are few times when poor health works to your advantage, but this is one.
+There are few times when poor health works to your advantage, but this is one of them.